 Please note that the luggage allowance for internal flights is limited to one bag per person weighing no more than 20kg.

 Phare, The Cambodian Circus - from £23 per person

 Phare, The Cambodian Circus tells of Cambodian folklore, historic and modern society stories through modern circus arts, dance, live music and theatre.
 More than just a circus, the young performing artists will enthral you with their talent incorporating emotion, enthusiasm and energy.
 This unique acrobat performance lasts for approximately 1 hour and is located in the very heart of the civilization of Cambodia, Siem Reap.
 Watch the video below for a glimpse of what you'll see.

-Enjoy a late check-out - from £47 per person
+Enjoy a late check-out with afternoon tea - from £52 per person

 Please contact us to add any of the above experiences to your booking.